JonHub/stacasso/README.md

 ### Stacasso README

 Stacasso is a Python library for visualizing quantum computing circuits.
-This includes syntax highlighting, as well as  illustrating the evolving statevector as the algorithm executes.
+This includes syntax highlighting, as well as  illustrating the evolving wavefunction as the algorithm executes.

 The main repository resides on [GitHub](https://github.com/JonHub/stacasso).
 The documentation (contained in the repository) is also rendered into `.html`, and is best viewed online (rather than rendered by GitHub):